Executive Officer Biographies

 426 Auditorium Road, Room 232

-Founder of two Silicon Valley companies—SafeWeb, a pioneer in SSL VPN (Secure Sockets Layer Virtual Private Networks) appliances, which was acquired by Symantec in 2003, and Robot Genius Inc., which developed antimalware technologies—Hsu has given invited research seminars and colloquia in top research universities and laboratories around the world.
+Founder of two Silicon Valley companies—SafeWeb, a pioneer in SSL VPN (Secure Sockets Layer Virtual Private Networks) appliances, which was acquired by Symantec in 2003, and Robot Genius Inc., which developed antimalware technologies—Hsu has held invited research seminars and colloquia at leading research universities and laboratories around the world.
 He is the author of more than 100 research articles, ranging from theoretical physics and cosmology to computer science and biology.

 General Counsel and Vice President for Legal Affairs